jaekk9916/jaekk9916/README.md

 - ⚡ Fun fact: I am kind of an introverted person, but I am active and passionate about web development and AI.

 -->
-- 🔭 I worked on CYSSC for 4 months as a co-op developer
 - 🌱 I’m a student studying *Software Engineering Technology - Artificial Intelligence(AI)* at Centennial College
 - 👯 I’m looking to collaborate on projects requiring a deep understanding of web development and AI
 - 🤔 I’m looking for help with understanding and working on AI